Schmidt17/solarcalc/README.md

 ## Getting started

 You can run the app locally for debugging (NOTE: the following instructions are not suitable for a production release!).
+Start by installing [Redis](https://redis.io/), which we use for tracking the status of the long-running server-side calculations.
+Installation instructions for your platform can be found [here](https://redis.io/docs/getting-started/).

-Assuming, you have a working installation of Python 3, start by installing the Python dependencies:
+Assuming, you have a working
+installation of Python 3, proceed by installing the Python dependencies:

 ```
 $ pip install -r requirements.txt